mohawk2/Mojolicious-Plugin-WebPush/README.md

 notifications, which must return a promise of a true value if the operation succeeds, or reject with a reason.
 It will be passed parameters:

 - The ID to correctly identify the user.
+Please note that you ought to allow one person to have several devices with web-push enabled, and to design accordingly.
 - The `subscription_info` hash-ref, needed to push actual messages.

 ## subs\_read\_p